MartijnNieuwenhuizen/Real_Time_Web/README.md

 # Real Time Web
 ## Where I Like My Coffee
-Where I Like My Coffee is an app that shows you the best coffee places in town according to fellow coffee enthusiasts.
+Where I Like My Coffee is an App that shows you the best coffee places in town and let you discover the city by a view cups of coffee.
+The feature that distinguishes it with other coffee ranking sites is the real-time feature.
+This feature uses the Foursquare API (later other data sources will be added) to show you which places/parts of the city are busy.
+This concept can later be transferred to show your where to drink a Beer, and so on.

+**Possible features are:**
+Show real-time login from people to a new place on Google Maps.
+Add 3th party data from other Coffee Ranking sites Rank a Coffee place on the following items:

+* How's the Coffee (strong, surprising and so on)
+* Did you get a glass of water with your coffee
+* How was the service
+* How's the location (terrace, view and so on)

 ### Roadmap
 The Core idea or USP is "Show the best places in the town your in".
 This is being made in the branch [feature/places](https://github.com/MartijnNieuwenhuizen/Real_Time_Web/tree/feature/places).
 Other features in the roadmap are added in the comming weeks.